Rusty's Hawaiian Kenya-Style Typica

 Cup Characteristics: A very clean, smooth bodied cup with lively, fruity flavors and a long, winey finish.
 Tart, dry citric acidity.
 Exotic.
 Elegant style coffee with notes of raspberry and chocolate.
 Complex, luscious.

-Extremely hard to get, our friends at Rusty's were able to provide us with enough coffee to service our Serious Select customers.
 With prices skyrocketing in neighboring Kona, Rusty's price seems very fair.
 We have offered this coffee in the past and it has a dedicated fan base.
-Joan and Ralph, a terrific young couple who manage the affairs of the farm, came east and visited with us last year; we enjoyed a great time and delightful dinner and look forward to seeing them again soon.
+Joan and Ralph, a terrific young couple who manage the affairs of the farm, came east and visited with us several timesr; we enjoyed a great time and delightful dinner and look forward to seeing them again soon.

 Rusty's Hawaiian Coffee has been attracting a lot of attention from coffee cogniscenti and for good reason.
 They have taken Hawaiian grown and processed coffee to a whole new level.
 They are a company with extreme quality standards and they are also very experimental, pushing the envelope with processing techniques and varietals uncommon to the region.
 The experimentation, combined with a pursuit of excellence, has provided them with several significant awards as well as very high scores in reviews.